MineWitherMC/trinium2/Lua_API.md

 ### BetterInventory
 This mod is mostly backwards-compatible with `sfinv`, however, it has its own API.
-Its methods require modified `sfinv` and are stored in `betterinv` table.
+Its methods require `betterinv` and are stored in `betterinv` table.
 * `register_tab(name, def)`
 	* Registers an inventory tab.
 	* See **Inventory Tab Definition** for more information.